Home Water Filtration Systems FAQ

 Ultraviolet – Ultraviolet systems not only remove bacteria and other contaminants, but also can kill mold and bacteria by exposing the water in the system to ultraviolet light.

-Water Softeners – Water softeners are designed to remove excess build up calcium and magnesium.
+Water Softeners – Water softeners are a sediment filter designed to remove excess build up calcium and magnesium.
 Although calcium and magnesium are not harmful for your health, they can lessen the lifespan of your plumbing system and change the taste of your drinking water.

 What is a reverse osmosis system?
 How does it work?

 Reverse osmosis is a water system that filters water through a semi-permeable membrane to filter out things such as chlorine, salt, dirt, and other large particles.
 A reverse osmosis system can also help to filter out microorganisms which may be harmful to your health.

 Reverse osmosis works by applying pressure to the water to change osmotic pressure.
 In other words, it applies pressure to change the high concentration of contaminants into a low concentration of contaminants.
 When pressure is applied this way, it allows only pure water to pass through the membrane, so your water is always clean.